 Number two.
 Bloody mucus.
 "My child has cancer or a bleeding disorder."
 Highly unlikely.
 Now, if your child has other symptoms that are concerning, your doctor may want to do more tests, but we see bloody noses all the time.
 The biggest causes of bloody noses are dryness in the nose, mucus irritation, allergies, and kids picking their noses.

 Number three.
-"There's puss coming out of one side of my child's nose."
+"There's pus coming out of one side of my child's nose."
 Well, chances are pretty high that your child stuck something up their nose that isn't supposed to be there.
 Kids are notorious for putting random things in weird places.
 I've even seen Play-Doh in an ear.

-For some reason, kids stick things up their noses and then those things get stuck.
-Usually, these are small toys, peas, cherry pits, even screws.
+For some reason, kids stick things up their noses, and then those things get stuck.
+Usually, these are small toys, peas, cherry pits, or even screws.
 Sometimes your pediatrician can get it out.
 Sometimes a trip to the ER is needed.
 And sometimes it's so far up there and has been there so long that the ear, nose, and throat specialists need to get involved.
 This is the one time when antibiotics are often given to help take care of an infection caused by an inappropriately placed object.

 Fact: Drinking Milk While Having a Cold Does Not Cause More Mucus

 Number four.
-Drinking milk while your child has a cold, causes more mucus.
+Drinking milk while your child has a cold causes more mucus.
 While many people swear milk produces mucus, that effect can't be explained by science.
-In fact, several studies that have actually measured peoples' mucus production after drinking milk, have found no statistical significance when compared to mucus production in the non-milk-drinking crowd.
+In fact, several studies that have actually measured people's mucus production after drinking milk have found no statistical significance when compared to mucus production in the non-milk-drinking crowd.
 Scientists think that people feel like there is more mucus due to the viscosity of milk being thicker than other liquids, causing the sensation of post-nasal drainage from mucus.

 So no matter what's coming out of your child's nose, you may hear a lot of things.
 But if you really want an honest answer, speak to your child's pediatrician.